AhmadDiksa/ci4-login-auth/README.md

 - User login with session management
 - User logout
 - Dashboard accessible only to authenticated users
+- Product management (Create, Read, Update, Delete)
-- User data stored securely in a MySQL database
+- User and product data stored securely in a MySQL database

 ## Installation